csheldonhess/reporting-on-congress/docs/passed.md

 All of the bills that passed:
 ============================

+**On Motion to Suspend the Rules and Pass**, [A bill to provide for the conveyance of certain property to the Southeast Alaska Regional Health Consortium located in Sitka, Alaska, and for other purposes.](http://clerk.house.gov/evs/2018/roll430.xml) (House: s825-115): Passed, 2018-12-11
+* Democrats: Yes: 187, No: 0, Not voting: 10
+* Republicans: Yes: 216, No: 3, Not voting: 17
+* Independents: Yes: 0, No: 0, Not voting: 0

+**On Motion to Suspend the Rules and Pass**, [A bill to revise and extend the Prematurity Research Expansion and Education for Mothers who deliver Infants Early Act (PREEMIE Act).](http://clerk.house.gov/evs/2018/roll429.xml) (House: s3029-115): Passed, 2018-12-11
+* Democrats: Yes: 188, No: 0, Not voting: 9
+* Republicans: Yes: 218, No: 3, Not voting: 15
+* Independents: Yes: 0, No: 0, Not voting: 0

+**On Motion to Suspend the Rules and Pass**, [To amend title XIX of the Social Security Act to provide States with the option of providing coordinated care for children with complex medical conditions through a health home, and for other purposes.](http://clerk.house.gov/evs/2018/roll428.xml) (House: hr7217-115): Passed, 2018-12-11
+* Democrats: Yes: 188, No: 0, Not voting: 9
+* Republicans: Yes: 212, No: 11, Not voting: 13
+* Independents: Yes: 0, No: 0, Not voting: 0

+**On the Conference Report**, [To provide for the reform and continuation of agricultural and other programs of the Department of Agriculture through fiscal year 2023, and for other purposes.](https://www.senate.gov/legislative/LIS/roll_call_lists/roll_call_vote_cfm.cfm?congress=115&session=2&vote=00259) (Senate: hr2-115): Conference Report Agreed to, 2018-12-11
+* Democrats: Yes: 47, No: 0, Not voting: 0
+* Republicans: Yes: 38, No: 13, Not voting: 0
+* Independents: Yes: 2, No: 0, Not voting: 0

 **On Motion to Suspend the Rules and Pass**, [To authorize the Secretary of the Interior to conduct a special resource study of the George W. Bush Childhood Home, located at 1412 West Ohio Avenue, Midland, Texas, and for other purposes.](http://clerk.house.gov/evs/2018/roll427.xml) (House: hr3008-115): Passed, 2018-12-10
 * Democrats: Yes: 176, No: 0, Not voting: 21
 * Republicans: Yes: 206, No: 4, Not voting: 24